fudgemss/avio-wiki/docs/features/flight-management.md

 Before you can fill in the flight details, you need to load your draft flight.

 ![New Flight](../images/avio-flight-new.png){ width="600" }
-*The Flight Planner "load draft" screen*
+*The Flight Planner "Load Plan screen*

 Enter the flight ID you created earlier, then click **Load Draft**.
 You'll be taken into the flight editor, where you can fill in the remaining fields.